Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 The Marabou Stork is the Unofficial National Bird of Uganda

 Visitors to Uganda are often surprised at how many large birds are found within Kampala, especially around garbage dumpsters.
-The number of Marabou Storks had grown dramatically that the President wanted them relocated in 2008.
+The number of Marabou Storks had grown dramatically, and the President wanted them relocated in 2008.
 However, the Kaloli Birds remained, and today you will see them all over Kampala as the unofficial Garbage Collectors of the city.

 Their Habitat is almost everywhere in Uganda.
 You will see them in towns and the Wild, where they are found in wetlands, near rivers and lakes, and on the savannah plains.